vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 	DataMover string `json:"datamover,omitempty"`
 ```
 SnapshotMoveData will be used to decide the Working Mode.
 DataMover will be used to decide the data mover to handle the DUCR.
 DUCR's DataMover value is derived from this value.

 As mentioned in the Plugin Data Movers section, the data movement information for a restore should be the same with the backup.
 Therefore, the working mode for restore should be decided by checking the corresponding Backup CR; when creating a DDCR, the DataMover value should be retrieved from the corresponding Backup Result.

+## Velero Server parameter Changes
+We add a new flag to Velero server parameter ```data-mover-snapshot-to-retain``` as a global configuration for users to specify how many native snapshots should be retained for each volume, the default value is 0, which means snapshots are not retained.
+For more information of how native snapshot retain works, check the Retain Native Snapshots section.

 ## Logging
 The logs during the data movement are categorized as below: